Hi! Looking for my professional bio? Scroll down. Just want the fun facts? You’re in the right place! Here’s a bit about me.

-I was born with Larsen syndrome, a genetic physical disability.
+I live life on wheels because I was born with Larsen syndrome, a genetic physical disability.
 I first ventured into disability advocacy at age 10 when I appeared on Sesame Street.
-That’s the getting-to-know-you fun fact I share at parties.
+(True story!)
+Now, I’m a passionate disability rights activist and storyteller.

-My first book, Demystifying Disability: What to Know, What to Say, and How to Be An Ally, was published by Ten Speed Press in September 2021.
-I’m proud to be represented by Laura Lee Mattingly at Present Perfect Literary and by Kaley Baron at the Penguin Random House Speakers Bureau.
+My book, Demystifying Disability: What to Know, What to Say, and How to Be An Ally, was published by Ten Speed Press in September 2021.
+I’m proud to be represented by Laura Lee Mattingly at Present Perfect Literary, by Kaley Baron at the Penguin Random House Speakers Bureau, and by Camila Kann at Kann Collective.

-Emily Ladau is a passionate disability rights activist, writer, storyteller, and digital communications consultant.
+Emily Ladau is a passionate disability rights activist, writer, and communications and cultural access consultant.
 She is the author of Demystifying Disability: What to Know, What to Say, and How to be an Ally, published by Ten Speed Press, an imprint of Penguin Random House.

 Find Emily Across the Interwebs